Aaaaaaron/database-papers/README.md

 Reversing Statistics for Scalable Test Databases Generation

 Total Operator State Recall — Cost-effective Reuse of Results in Greenplum Database

+# execution engine
+Adaptive Execution of Compiled Queries

+Adaptive NUMA-aware data placement and task scheduling for analytical workloads in main-memory column-stores

+Approximate Distributed Joins in Apache Spark

+Architecture-of-a-Database-System

+Balancing Vectorized Query Execution with Bandwidth-Optimized Storage

+Breaking the memory wall in MonetDB

+ClickHouse Query Execution Pipeline

+Efﬁcient Exploitation of Similar Subexpressions for Query Processing

+Efﬁciently Compiling Efﬁcient Query Plans for Modern Hardware

+Everything You Always Wanted to Know About Compiled and Vectorized Queries But Were Afraid to Ask

+Fuxi a Fault-Tolerant Resource Management and Job Scheduling System at Internet Scale

+Morsel-Driven Parallelism A NUMA-Aware Query Evaluation Framework for the Many-Core Age

+On the Parallels between Paxos and Raft, and how to Port Optimizations

+Optimal Bloom Filters and Adaptive Merging for LSM-Trees∗

+Paxos Made Simple

+PaxosRaft 分布式一致性算法原理剖析及其在实战中的应用

+Predicate Pushdown in Parquet and Apache Spark

+Push vs. Pull-Based Loop Fusion in Query Engines-ppt

+Push vs. Pull-Based Loop Fusion in Query Engines

+SCOPE parallel databases meet MapReduce

+Static and Dynamic Big Data Partitioning on Apache Spark

+The Case for Learned Index Structures

+Yugong Geo-Distributed Data and Job Placement at Scale

 # uncategorized